ssl-27/COMP2113-Project/README.md

 - randomMonster.h is used to load random monster id.
 - headers.h is used to load Necessary headers for the files.

+## Remarks
+- As the code involves random inputs and outpus, it is hard to make an sample nd output file.
+Sorry for the inconvenience caused.